Hossam-Abdou/BookE/README.md

 **Usage:**
--Log in or Register to access
+-Log in or Register to access browse different books -search for specific book
--browse different books
--search for specific book
 -Add/remove from Wishlist
 -Add/remove from Cart